Sir Thomas Boteler Church of England High School: Comprehensive

-The school became a mixed comprehensive in 1983, as Victoria Park High School.
-In 2002 it became Warrington's only Church of England school, coinciding with the introduction of school blazers as part of the uniform.
+The school became a mixed comprehensive in 1983, as Victoria Park Secondary Modern School.
+The former Richard Fairclough High School was merged with the school at the same time.

 The sixth form moved all the pupils to the new Priestley College in the autumn of 1979.
 This was the same term that the first mixed comprehensive pupils started to be admitted.
 The remaining 4 years of grammar school pupils continued until they left after their 5th year at the school.
 Autumn 1983 was the first term with no more of the original grammar school pupils remaining and so the school was fully comprehensive from then on.

+In 2002 it became Warrington's only Church of England school.

 Academy

 Previously a voluntary aided school administered by Warrington Borough Council, in June 2017 Sir Thomas Boteler Church of England High School converted to academy status.
-The school is now sponsored by The Challenge Academy Trust.
+The school is now sponsored by the Challenge Academy Trust.